Free Legal Dictionary – User Supplied Legal Definitions

 Indemnity: to wholly or partially responsible for the loss that another has sustained

 In Forma Pauperis: (lat.) as would be a pauper.
-Usually refers to the right granted by the court to allow a party to proceed without the payment of costs due to financial inability.
+Usually, it refers to the right granted by the court to allow a party to proceed without the payment of costs due to financial inability.

 Informed Consent: consent obtained after full disclosure of the facts and risks involved; sometimes an allegation in medical negligence cases